Meridian

 Tasks move through these statuses:

-• Ready — Ready to work on
+• To-Do — Ready to work on

-• Working — Currently in progress
+• In Progress — Currently underway

 • Completed — Done